 Special thanks to Gavin Orland for editing.

-Thanks to Simon Lydell, Ryan Stegmann, and many others who have contributed direct feedback for this book!
+Thanks to Simon Lydell, Ryan Stegmann, Oliver Isenrich, and many others who have contributed direct feedback for this book!